 Finances force Harris to quit British Superbikes

-Teenage star Harris Beech looks set to return to club racing for 2020 following one year in the British Superbikes paddock.
+Teenage star Harris Beech is aiming to claim a championship on his return to club racing for 2020.

-Rising costs and looming GCSEs have forced the racer, from Alveley, near Bridgnorth, to refocus this year and he has turned his attention to Thundersport GB.
+The Alveley racer will be in a great position to challenge for the Thundersport GB Superteens title following two full years racing in British Superbikes.

+Harris, 16, entered the odd Thundersport race during 2019, when he could squeeze in a round in between his British Junior Supersport commitments.

+And such was his form last year, he still managed to come away with numerous trophies, a few race wins and nearly ended the campaign in the top three of the Superteens standings, despite missing several rounds.

+Rising costs and looming GCSEs meant Harris had a difficult decision to make this year, which was continue racing the BSB support series – but on an uncompetitive bike – or to take a step back, fight for a title and reassess in 2021.

-Harris and his father, Richard, have been working hard during the winter to try and find the sponsorship required to race in the national championship.
+Harris and his father, Richard, had been working hard during the winter to try and find the sponsorship required to buy a 400cc Kawasaki for the new campaign.

-But after finding themselves still £4,000 to £5,000 short, Richard said it made sense to try and win the Superteens title and then look at a return to BSB, perhaps in 2021.
+He currently rides a 320cc Yamaha and Richard said the lack of power meant Harris was constantly at a disadvantage.

+But he still showed plenty of promise including a fifth-placed finish during the final round at Brands Hatch, in Kent.

-"We're not doing the BSB this year due to finances but also because of Harris's exams," he said.
+Richard said: "We're not doing the BSB this year due to finances but also because of Harris's exams.

 "Another factor was the Yamaha we would be running, which is just not competitive enough to win races in the British Junior Supersport series.